spider-in-bathroom/Obsidian/publish/KhongPhaiNhen-Vault/Study/100 Jours 100 Phrases.md

 27. *I had a Physics exam today, i think i did it well but when comparing answers with my classmates i got some wrong, cant tell if im wrong or they are.

 28. *A week or two have passed, and because of that this one will be rather long as we have a lot to catch up.
 The exams went pretty well, i tried my best and the results were acceptable.
 8/3 was a success, all the girls loved it.
 Also my sister gave birth to my nephew today, at 11:30 to be exact, i hope that my sister will recover soon.
 I have decided to lock in from today, so hopefully i will see this screen everyday.
 GLHF.

+29. *Today has been a long day, a lot of work, a lot of study.
+But i couldn't rest in my room since i didn't have the energy to clean it after my dad moved my stuffs so i slept in my sister's room*